apaz-cli/apaz-cli.github.io/blog/Safety_and_Correctness.md

 # Safety and Correctness

 Software safety is a lofty, but poorly defined goal.
 Everybody has their own opinion about how to achieve "safety" in software.
-However, nobody really seems to know what that means.
+However, nobody really seems to be able to define what that means.
-People in the airplane firmware world have a good definition.
-To us, it means the lives of passengers.
-Outside of the safety-critical world though, opinions vary wildly.
-For example, some people on the internet seem to think that "pointers are unsafe" because of the potential for misuse.
-When you tell them that most of the safety critical software in the world is written in C, and for good reason, they're horrified.
-Explaining to people what software safety really means is such a frustrating and laborious process that
-I've stopped trying to correct people on an individual basis.
-Instead, I've written this article.

 ![](images/PlaneClouds_skyrick9413.jpg)

+## Aerospace

+In the Aerospace and safety-critical software world, safety is well defined.
+It means "will this kill somebody?"

-In the aerospace world, software safety means the safety of passengers.
-Luckily, the vast majority of airplane firmware hasn't killed people.
-Not killing anybody is admirable, but still not actionable enough to be useful.
-The [MISRA C](https://en.wikipedia.org/wiki/MISRA_C) standards are good, and [DO-178C](https://en.wikipedia.org/wiki/DO-178C) does guarantee a level of safety through sheer amount of expensive documentation and testing effort, but both standards leave much to be desired from a technical standpoint.
-Sure, coding standards and expansive documentation reduce the risk of flaws in the design or implementation.
+Luckily, the vast majority of airplane firmware hasn't killed anybody.
+Setting out not to kill your passengers is admirable, but it's not actionable advice enough to be useful.
+Instead, we supplement with standards.
+The [MISRA C](https://en.wikipedia.org/wiki/MISRA_C) coding standard is good, and [RTCA DO-178C](https://en.wikipedia.org/wiki/DO-178C) does guarantee a level of safety through sheer amount of expensive documentation and testing effort, but both standards leave to be desired from a theoretical standpoint.
+Sure, these reduce the risk of flaws in the implementation and design respectively.
 But that's not really mathematically rigorous enough to satisfy me.
-I'm left wondering what it is we're all chasing.

-Recently, I watched a CPPCon talk that unified everything I know on the topic.
-The talk is about `std::find()` and `std::find_if()` from C++, but the points that it made along the way are what resonated with me.
-It brought together my experiences designing and doing error handling for a Java perceptual image processing research library, and my time spent designing, writing, debugging, and verifying engine controller and weapons systems firmware in C. Honestly, I wish it all clicked sooner.

-This post is written about C and C++, but using other languages does not excuse you from having to think about these things.
-The common phrase that people use is "just because the language is safe, that doesn't mean the code you wrote is correct."
-Now I have a way to express what that means.

-This new perspective presents an interesting and actionable path forward for the tooling surrounding Daisho and other programming languages.
-It may also solve some unique challenges inside the C portion of the Daisho standard library, as well as the age-old problem of what to do about a specific class of dangerous and difficult to track down UB bugs coming from problems like signed integer overflow, oversize shifts, and division by zero.
+Ideally, I'd like the software to be verified with a theorem prover.
+However, in many cases that isn't possible.
+Firmware has to interact with hardware, and the hardware has to work too.

+## Everywhere Else

+Software safety may be well defined inside of the safety critical software industry, but outside it's anybody's guess.
+Opinions vary wildly.
+For example, some people on the internet seem to think that "pointers are unsafe" because of the potential for misuse.
+You could cause a segmentation fault and crash your program, or leak some memory, or do any other number of "dangerous" things.

+They tell you that airplane firmware should be written in Rust.
+When you tell them that most of the safety critical software in the world is written in C, and for good reason, their face goes red.
+Their hands go clammy.
+Their brains stop working.
+Could it be that they misunderstood the needs of an industry they know nothing about?
+No. It must be you, the airplane firmware engineer, who are wrong.
+You must not know your own needs.
+That is the only explaination.
+They must save the misguided firmware engineers from themselves.

+While this is definitely a story exaggurated for dramatic effect, I've had similar conversations.
+Explaining to people what software safety really means is such a frustrating and laborious process that I've stopped trying to correct people on an individual basis.
+They're usually very disrespectful and not worth interacting with.
+Instead, I've written this article to set the record straight on what safety really means outside of the aerospace world.

 <br>